 m = ssest(data,n,'Form','canonical')

-specify modal decomposition and companion canonical forms, respectively.
+'companion' to specify modal decomposition and companion canonical forms,

 md = ssest(data, n,'Form','canonical','Ts',data.Ts)